<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>The best advice is to work with someone who really understands your business and its ambitions.
 A starting point for finding an accountant is to ask contacts in your industry for recommendations and referrals, but it&#8217;s incredibly important to keep an open mind.
 What works well for one person might not be right for another!</p>

-<p>It&#8217;s tricky to <a href="https://thecheapaccountants.com/how-to-hire-an-expert-when-you-arent-one/" target="_blank">hire an expert in an area you&#8217;re not familiar with</a>, so your screening process should help you work out if they&#8217;re going to be a good fit.</p>
+<p>It&#8217;s tricky to <a href="https://thecheapaccountants.com/how-to-hire-an-expert-when-you-arent-one/" target="_blank" rel="noopener">hire an expert in an area you&#8217;re not familiar with</a>, so your screening process should help you work out if they&#8217;re going to be a good fit.</p>

 <h4>Do they understand your industry?</h4>

 <p>An accountant who already has experience working with clients in your industry might be able to &#8216;hit the ground running&#8217;, as it were.
-Any good accountant will take the time to understand where your pinch points are, but someone who already has this knowledge might also be able to get you moving in the right direction more quickly. </p>
+Any good accountant will take the time to understand where your pinch points are, but someone who already has this knowledge might also be able to get you moving in the right direction more quickly.</p>

 <p>Some industries, such as farming, are particularly specialised in terms of tax rules and allowances, so you might need an accountant who concentrates on this area, rather than general small businesses.</p>

-<p>Other sectors, such as contracting, will have considerations around the Construction Industry Scheme or IR35 to think about, so a good awareness of this will be invaluable. </p>
+<p>Other sectors, such as contracting, will have considerations around the Construction Industry Scheme or <a href="https://freelancernews.co.uk/ir35-advice/">IR35</a> to think about, so a good awareness of this will be invaluable.</p>

-<p>Don&#8217;t be afraid to <a href="https://thecheapaccountants.com/help-guides-faqs/questions-to-ask-your-accountant/" target="_blank">ask any potential accountant about their experience in your sector</a>, and to highlight any particular rules and regulations you should be aware of.</p>
+<p>Don&#8217;t be afraid to <a href="https://thecheapaccountants.com/help-guides-faqs/what-is-an-accountant/" target="_blank">ask any potential accountant about their experience in your sector</a>, and to highlight any particular rules and regulations you should be aware of.</p>

-<div><a href="https://www.theaccountancy.co.uk/landing/instant-quote?source=thecheapaccountants" rel="noopener" target="_blank"><div id="anim-69d90359081b9" class="wpbdmv-animation loading align-left renderer-svg" style="max-width: 100%;"></div></a></div>
+<div><a href="https://www.theaccountancy.co.uk/landing/instant-quote?source=thecheapaccountants" target="_blank" rel="noopener"><div id="anim-6a2c8e802d230" class="wpbdmv-animation loading align-left renderer-svg" style="max-width: 100%;"></div></a></div>

 <h4>Are they easy to understand?</h4>